surniaulula/wpsso-google-merchant-feed/readme.txt

 = 5.0.0-dev.1 =

-(TBD) Updated the default feed URL from '/merchant-feed/' to '/google-merchant/feed/rss2/' (note that old feed URLs will continue to be supported).
+(2023/01/10) Updated the default feed URL from '/merchant-feed/' to '/google-merchant/feed/rss2/'.
+Renamed the SSO settings page from "Merchant Feed" to "Google Merchant".

 = 4.2.0 =